-The care team is expanded to include school nurses, coaches, and teachers when there is a student with asthma.
+When a student has asthma, the care team is expanded to include school nurses, coaches, and teachers.

-In order to ensure that a child has his or her asthma medication immediately available in when an asthma attack occurs, Pennsylvania has enacted a law (Act 187) requiring schools to develop a written policy that allows school-aged children to carry (possess) and use (self-administer) their asthma medication.
+To ensure that a child has his or her asthma medication immediately available when an asthma attack occurs, Pennsylvania has enacted a law (Act 187) requiring schools to develop a written policy that allows school-aged children to carry (possess) and use (self-administer) their asthma medication.